 The Notaries of Europe are firmly committed to the construction of a legal Europe.
 The Council of the Notariats of the European Union (CNUE) is the official body representing the notarial profession in dealings with the European institutions.
 Speaking for the profession, it negotiates and makes decisions for the European Union’s notariats.

 The CNUE represents the notariats of all EU Member States familiar with this institution: Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia and Spain.
-Montenegro, Serbia and Turkey has observing member status.
+Montenegro, Serbia and Turkey have observing member status.

 The European notariats are represented in the CNUE by the presidents of the national notarial bodies.
 The CNUE is supervised by a President, the CNUE’s spokesperson, who has tenure for one year, renewable for one year.